tastytea/mastodon-cpp/README.md

 # Usage

 The HTML reference can be generated with `build_doc.sh`, if doxygen is installed.
 Or just look in `src/mastodon-cpp.hpp`.
+It is also available at [tastytea.github.io/mastodon-cpp/](https://tastytea.github.io/mastodon-cpp/docs/classMastodon_1_1API.html).
 There are examples in `src/examples/`.

 ## Most basic example